fusionpbx/fusionpbx-docs/source/getting_started/lets_encrypt.rst

 ::

- Now you can remove the following from the zone definition of two.techlacom.com:
+ Now you can remove the following from the zone definition of domain.tld:
  _acme-challenge.domain.tld.
 IN TXT "PY7ttk6no_5eG7WtAbO6qs5-NzA-Kigko375omKc0nw"

  **Press enter to continue...**